Tired 1950s bungalow replaced with contemporary energy-efficient new build in the Cotswolds

 SoGlos loves

-The scheme is designed as three pitched roof structures, with the two-storey residential accommodation linked by flat-roof single storey structure complete with a garage that houses the battery storage that powers the sustainable tech of the home.
+The scheme is designed as three pitched roof structures, with the two-storey residential accommodation linked by flat-roof single storey structure.
+A detached garage houses the battery storage that powers the sustainable tech of the home.

 The compartmentalised design of the property allows for the sections to be heated independently; for example, when the guest rooms aren't being used, they can be set to a background level of heating — no energy is wasted here!